 - Beat the eggs with an electric mixer or in a food processor until pale and about double in size.
 This takes around 3 minutes.

 - Add all other ingredients except the zucchini and mix well.

 - Stir in the zucchini.

-- Line a muffin pan with paper cups and half-fill each cup with the dough.
+- Line a muffin pan with paper cups and fill each cup with the dough.

-- Bake at 180 Celsius for 25 minutes or until lightly browned on top and a skewer inserted comes out clean.
+- Bake 25-30 minutes or until lightly browned on top and a skewer inserted comes out clean.